 There are two popular Matka games, namely Kalyan and New Worli.
 These games are named after two Satta Kings, Kalyanji Bhagat, and Rattan Khatri.
 Kalyanji Bhagat was a farmer from Gujarat who started the Kalyan Matka.
 The Kalyan Matka ran for all days of the week.
 He is also the one who started the Worli Matka.
 The New Worli Matka was started by Rattan Khatri, and he ran the Matka for only five days a week.

-- Mill workers and laborers were the low hanging fruits for these Matka kings and soon there was an emerging group of bookies in many parts of Mumbai.
-The Matka business of today is centered majorly around Maharashtra.
+Mill workers and labourers were the low hanging fruits for these Matka kings and soon there was an emerging group of bookies in many parts of Mumbai.
+The Matka business of today is centred majorly around Maharashtra.